daarnolducsd/ep5book/docs/07-week7.md

 ## Conclusion

 In this final section we will put all the various functions we've learned together into one analysis.
 As a reminder, our goal is to compute the average time spent on childcare for mothers over time, separately by college-education status.
-In other words, replicate Figure \@ref(fig:rugratrace) from Ramey and Ramey (2010) which shows increased time spent on childcare beginning in the 1990s, especially for college-educated mothers.
+In other words, replicate Figure \@ref(fig:rugrat) from Ramey and Ramey (2010) which shows increased time spent on childcare beginning in the 1990s, especially for college-educated mothers.

 This review will focus on the ``tidyverse`` package.
 As a reminder, the first time using a package you need to install it using ``install.packages("packagename")``.
 You only need to do this once.
 However, every time you want to use the package in a given R session, you need to load it into memory using the ``library()`` function.
 For example, to load tidyverse we would type: